 3. Grass Clippings Have Secret Superpowers

 If you follow the above rules – or have a mulching mower at hand – then I say leave your grass clippings exactly where they are.
 This is because there are natural nutrients in grass clippings that will allow you to stop being so dependent on chemical lawn fertilisers.
 Which isn’t just great for your wallet, but also good for Planet Earth too.
 The main nutrient we are referring to is nitrogen.
 Which, if you don’t already know, is basically a slow-release fertiliser in its own right; the difference is, this fertiliser will never ruin your lawn and won’t cause any harm to your beloved pets or little humans (#winning).

 4. Giving Your Clippings A Second Chance

-For those that can’t bear the idea of leaving grass clippings on your lawn because they make such a mess when traipsed through your lovely clean home, there is an alternative to bagging them up, putting them in your wheelie bin and leaving them on the curb for the local council to come and collect, and it’s called compost.
+For those that can’t bear the idea of leaving grass clippings on your lawn because they make such a mess when traipsed through your lovely clean home.
+Then there is an alternative to bagging them up, putting them in your wheelie bin and leaving them on the curb for the local council to come.
+It’s called compost.

 Yup.
-This wonderful organic matter can be given a second chance in your compost bin, especially if you get them to work with the brown leaves you collected last autumn.
-We don’t want to get too sciency here, but freshly-cut grass blades are pretty much just water.
-This doesn’t just mean they will break down faster when chucked in your compost bin; it also means they’ll help the rest of your compost components to decompose that much faster.
+This wonderful organic matter can be given a second chance in your compost bin.
+Especially if you get them to work with the brown leaves you collected last autumn.
+We don’t want to get too sciencey here, but freshly-cut grass blades are pretty much just water.
+This doesn’t just mean they will break down faster when chucked in your compost bin.
+It also means they’ll help the rest of your compost components to decompose that much faster.
 Basically, don’t waste them; reuse them.